 The balance sheet is key to determine a business' liquidity, leverage, and rates of return.
 When current assets are greater than current liabilities, this means the business can cover its short-term financial obligations and is likely in a good financial position.

-The term leverage is used to describe how much of a company's capital comes from debt.
-But how does the balance sheet impact a business' leverage?
-One of the leverage ratios, the debt to equity ratio, divides liabilities from shareholder's equity to show how leveraged a company is.
+Leverage ratio: A leverage ratio is how much of company's capital comes from debt.
+How does the balance sheet impact a business' leverage?
+One of the leverage ratios, the debt to equity ratio, divides liabilities from shareholder's equity to show the value of a business compared to its debt.

-The balance sheet is one of the three financial statements that provides an overview of your business' financial standing.
+The balance sheet provides an overview of your business' financial standing.
 If your business is doing well, investors can look at your balance sheet and see if you have a profitable business they'd like to invest in.
 It can also help you diagnose problems, pinpoint financial strengths, and keep track of your business’ financial performance over time.